mspsrijan/mspsrijan/README.md

 I'm Shah Paran Srijan, an expert in Next.js, on a mission to continually expand my MERN stack development skills.

-💡 Proficient in building scalable and responsive websites using React, Next.js, Tailwind CSS, and shadcn/ui.
+💡 Proficient in building scalable and responsive websites using React, Next.js, Tailwind CSS, shadcn/ui, MongoDB, and Mongoose.
 I enjoy the challenge of bringing ideas to life through clean and efficient code.

 💻 With deep expertise in Next.js, I'm also advancing my skills in Node.js, and Express.